 Curcumin, the active compound in turmeric, has been shown to reduce inflammation in the lungs and improve lung function in people with respiratory conditions.

-Turmeric can be consumed in many forms, including as a spice in cooking, as a tea, or as a supplement in capsules or tinctures.
+Turmeric can be consumed in various forms, including as a spice in cooking, as a tea, or as a supplement in capsule or tincture form.

 7. Peppermint Oil